MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/general/roadmap.md

 # Product Roadmap

-The list below presents the tentative roadmap for Mobile Center for the next 3-6 months.
+The list below presents the tentative roadmap for App Center for the next 3-6 months.

 ## General

-* Apps & data from HockeyApp visible in Mobile Center
+* Apps & data from HockeyApp visible in App Center
-* Apps & data from Xamarin Test Cloud visible in Mobile Center
+* Apps & data from Xamarin Test Cloud visible in App Center
 * macOS and tvOS support for some services